Strange lights seen in the sky across New Zealand

 Video posted by space news website SpaceFlight Now shows 60 satellites separating from the rocket for the company's Starlink broadband network as it flew in orbit south of Australia.

 To date SpaceX have launched four sets of 60 Starlink satellites.
-One set back in May of 2019, another in November 2019 and the most recent in January 30.
+One set back in May of 2019, another in November 2019 and the most recent on January 30.

 SpaceX Starlink satellite engineer Lauren Lyons explained the satellites at the launch from Cape Canaveral Air Force Station in Florida on January 30.